theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 ![Report_new_rows_per_data_row](/img/content/Report_new_rows_per_data_row.png){:class="img-responsive"}

 **Report width**<br>
-To be used in combination with **Report rows per data row**.
-Defines the length of each phsyical row.
+Use this setting in combination with **Report rows per data row**.
+Defines the length of each physical row.

 #### Related Links